Ribbon Schur Functors: A Generalization of Schur Modules for Ribbon Diagrams

 where the map $\phi$ is the isomorphism of posets of Definition \ref{def:booleanAndRefinement} and the module $L^{I}_{M_1 , \dots , M_n}$ is from Definition \ref{def:theLModules}.
 The analogous statement for right Koszul modules also holds.

 Likewise, given a Koszul left (resp. right) $A$-module $N$ (resp. $M$), there is an equality

 \end{obs}

 We arrive at the statement and proof of the relevant properties for ribbon Schur functors associated to Koszul algebras/modules; again, the proof here is deceptively short, but the proof combines all of the machinery developed thus far.
+Recall the notation for the reversal operator $\rev$ from Observation \ref{obs:transposeProps}.

 \begin{lemma} Let $A$ be a Koszul $R$-algebra and $M$ (resp. $N$) a Koszul right (resp. left) $A$-module.
-Then: \begin{enumerate} \item For all compositions $\alpha$, the ribbon Schur module $\bbs^{\alpha}_{A,M}$ (resp. $\bbs^{\alpha}_{M,A}$) is a flat $R$-module.
-If $A$ and $M$ are $R$-projective, then $\bbs^{\alpha}_{A,M}$ (resp. $\bbs^{\alpha}_{M,A}$) is also $R$-projective. \item For any two compositions $\alpha$ and $\beta$ there is a short exact sequence of $R$-modules
+Then: \begin{enumerate} \item For all compositions $\alpha$, the ribbon Schur module $\bbs^{\alpha}_{A,M}$ (resp. $\bbs^{\alpha}_{N,A}$) is a flat $R$-module.
+If $A$ and $M$ are $R$-projective, then $\bbs^{\alpha}_{A,M}$ (resp. $\bbs^{\alpha}_{N,A}$) is also $R$-projective. \item For any two compositions $\alpha$ and $\beta$ there is a short exact sequence of $R$-modules